 2) Find Out the Industry Averages for Your Business

-Have you selected your KPIs?
+Have you selected your warehouse KPIs (Different key performance indicators)?
 Good.
 Hopefully, you have a plan for collecting this data and presenting it, too.

-But remember: KPIs are just numbers on a page until you know what they mean.
-For example, if your rate of returns is 4%, is that a good thing?
+But remember: warehouse KPIs are just numbers on a page until you know what they mean.
+For example, if your rate of returns in your is 4%, is that a good thing?
 Or does it point to a problem?

 When finding averages for these KPIs, it helps to find the median average, not the mean.
 “Median” means the middle value; if the median order lead time is three business days, then half of the organizations in your industry will have an order lead time that is equal or better to three, and half will have an order lead time that is worse.